rossetti/KSLBook/docs/03-Chapter3.md

 distribution with shape parameter $\alpha = 2$ and scale parameter
 $\beta = 3$.
 Setup a model that will generate 50 observations of the failure times.
 Report the minimum, maximum, sample average, and 95\% confidence interval half-width of the observations.
+Use stream 1 for your sampling.
 :::

 ***